 I was curious if other Spinone owners have the same experience as we do with our two dogs when it comes to shedding.
 I also thought anyone considering getting a Spinone might find the information helpful.
 So, I did some research to find out more about the Spinone Italiano and shedding.

-All Spinone Italianos shed to some extent.
-Depending on the environment, the dog’s health, and their genetic background, the amount of shedding will vary from one dog to another.
+All Spinone Italiano shed to some extent.
+Depending on the environment, the dog’s health, and its genetic background, the amount of shedding will vary from one dog to another.

-The short answer is that all Spinoni shed.
+The short answer is that all Spinone Italiano shed.
 But, after researching it, I’ve found there is more to it than that.
 Keep reading to learn about how much Spinone shed and why.

 Shedding is a natural cycle in dogs where they get rid of dead hair and make room for new hair to grow.
 Shedding can depend on the season, the dog’s health, and genetic background.
 To understand the shedding of the Spinone Italiano, it’s helpful to understand more about their coat.